duckyrdev/league-ban/README.md

 FUN snippets to add to your discord bots!!
 BANS or MUTES a user for playing league!! >:)

-possibly the most useful program I have ever written !!
+possibly the most useful code I have ever written !!